-We live in a time where technology is part of our everyday life and information is easily accessible to everybody, things that are clearly reflected in the development of the chess theory.
+Catalan and its Typical Plans.
+We live in a time where technology is part of our everyday life.
+Information is easily accessible to everybody.
+Those are things that are clearly reflected in the development of the chess theory.
 With the help of computers, many lines have been refuted, while some openings have been demonstrated to be a forced draw.
-The help we get from the engines is immense, but this is not necessarily a good thing and this is mostly reflected at the club level.
+The help we get from the engines is immense.
+But, this is not necessarily a good thing.
+And, you can see this reflection mostly at the club level.

-The reason for this is simple – we have become so absorbed with studying the opening and learning moves by heart that we have forgotten to learn how to actually play chess.
-The engine is a great helper if you want to make sure your lines are completely sound, but in order to really understand them, it is important to study the resulting structures and the typical plans employed in such positions.
-It is important to continue the study of an opening beyond the theoretical moves – search for games, look for new ideas and try to understand the moves you have just learned.
+The reason for this is simple.
+We have become so absorbed with studying the opening.
+And, learning moves by heart as well that we have forgotten to learn how to actually play chess.
+The engine is a great helper if you want to make sure your lines are completely sound.
+But, in order to really understand them, it is important to study the resulting structures and the typical plans employed in such positions.
+It is important to continue the study of an opening beyond the theoretical moves.
+So, you should search for games, and look for new ideas.
+And, do not forget to try to understand the moves you have just learned.

 White to play

 This is a typical position that can arise from the Open Catalan, usually evaluated as completely equal by computers.
 However, it is still rich in ideas and for humans, it is very interesting to play and discover.